Bernardo Benes: Early life

 Bernardo Benes Baikowitz was born on December 27, 1934, in Mantanzas, Cuba, to Boris Benes and Dora Baikowitz.
 Boris Benes was a Russian immigrant to Cuba, leaving the Soviet Union in 1923, with a friend of his father's.
 Bernardo Benes’ family was Jewish, and most left behind were exterminated in Nazi Concentration Camps.

-His father had arrived with only $20 worth of money, yet managed to start his own clothing store in the streets of Cuba and Spain.
+His father had arrived with only $20, yet managed to start his own clothing store in the streets of Cuba and Spain.
 Later, Bernardo Benes and his family would move to Havana, the capital of Cuba.
 As he was Jewish, Benes had to study Hebrew Culture and Yiddish, and joined the Hashomer Hatzair, which influenced his sense of morality and human rights.

 His ideology would develop mostly during his childhood, with a lot of influence from Boris Benes who not only to Benes was a model as a hard worker but as a man of humility and honesty.

 Bernardo Benes would, as a college student, at first joined the University of Maryland, but left because he found the facilities unsatisfactory.
 He would later join the law school in the University of Havana.
 From there, through friends like José Antonio Echeverría "Manzanita", he would be exposed to student demonstrations against the Batista regime in the 1950s.
 With influences like Osmel Francis da los Reyes and René Anillo, Bernardo Benes would participate in activities of the revolution, joining activities of the Revolutionary Student Directorate.
 Dr. Benes graduated as an attorney and CPA from the University of Havana, and later became a member of the law firm “Bufete Zaydin”.
 Bernardo Benes would also later become the Consultant Lawyer of the Ministry of Finance after Fidel Castro's revolution succeeded.

 But the executions of the Batista officials and the imprisonment of Castro's past supporters or those against the revolution led Benes to flee Castro's regime.
 His father's company was expropriated by the Castro government.
 Instead of a capitalist state, there was now a communist state.
 Bernardo Benes and his family fled to Miami in 1960, to start a new life in a place that would become the epicenter of Latin America.